-Code P. Other credits.
-On a statement attached to Schedule K-1, the corporation will identify the type of credit and any other information you need to figure credits other than those reported with codes A through O. Most credits identified by code P will be reported on Form 3800, Part III (see TIP, earlier).
+Code BC.
+Eligible credits from transferor(s) under section 6418.
+On a statement attached to Schedule K-1, the corporation will identify the type of transferred credits and any other information you need to file your tax returns.
+Report this amount on Form 3800.
+See the Instructions for Form 3800, Parts III and V, for additional information.